thewrath/smart-container/README.md

 #### register(name, serviceClass)
 Register a service.
 The parameters are :
  * `name`: The name of the service,
- * `serviceClass`: the class or the literal object of the service.
+ * `serviceClass`: the class or the literal object of the service,
+ * `isSingleton`: (optional : by default true) true if the service is a singleton, false otherwise.

  This function return an `ServiceDefinition` object (see below).
 #### hasService(name)